 This CRAS was conducted in accordance with the requirements set forth in Section 106 of the National Historic Preservation Act of 1966, as amended, found in 36 CFR Part 800 (Protection of Historic Properties).
 The study also complies with Chapter 267 of the Florida Statutes and Rule Chapter 1A-46, Florida Administrative Code and Section 267.12, Florida Statutes, Chapter 1A-32.
 All work was performed in accordance with Part 2, Chapter 8 of FDOT's PD&E Manual (revised July 2023), FDOT's Cultural Resources Management Handbook, and the standards stipulated in the Florida Division of Historical Resources' (FDHR) Cultural Resource Management Standards & Operations Manual, Module Three: Guidelines for Use by Historic Preservation Professionals.
 The principal investigator for this project meets the Secretary of the Interior's Professional Qualifications Standards (48 FR 44738-4473839).
-This study also complies with Public Law 113-287 (Title 54 U.S.C.), which incorporates the provisions of the National Historic Preservation Act of 1974, as amended.
+This study also complies with Public Law 113-287 (Title 54 U.S.C.), which incorporates the provisions of the National Historic Preservation Act of 1966, as amended, and the Archeological and Historic Preservation Act of 1974, as amended.

-The archaeological survey, conducted in March of 2023, included pedestrian survey and the investigation of 112 shovel test locations.
-Of these, 107 shovel tests were excavated with no cultural resources, features, or material identified.
-Environmental conditions including inundated wetland and the presence of a retention pond prohibited subsurface examination at five shovel test locations.
+The archaeological survey, conducted in March of 2023, included pedestrian survey and the investigation of 82 shovel test locations.
+Of these, 64 shovel tests were excavated with no cultural resources, features, or material identified.
+Environmental conditions consisting of inundated wetland prohibited subsurface examination at 18 shovel test locations.
 No further work is recommended.